-Other problems include burns from coals or embers left in the sand by thoughtless beachgoers, or broken glass and other sharp items that can cut tender bare feet.
+Other problems include burns from coals or embers left in the sand by beachgoers, or broken glass and other sharp items that can cut tender bare feet.

 "Every summer, we tend to see cases of very bad sunburn," says Dr. Takeuchi.
 "Especially this summer, as people are not used to being outside as much with the stay-at-home order, it is important to remember to apply and reapply sunscreen.”